Space suit: Hybrid suits

 Hybrid suits have hard-shell parts and fabric parts.
 NASA's Extravehicular Mobility Unit (EMU) uses a fiberglass Hard Upper Torso (HUT) and fabric limbs.
 ILC Dover's I-Suit replaces the HUT with a fabric soft upper torso to save weight, restricting the use of hard components to the joint bearings, helmet, waist seal, and rear entry hatch.
 Virtually all workable space suit designs incorporate hard components, particularly at interfaces such as the waist seal, bearings, and in the case of rear-entry suits, the back hatch, where all-soft alternatives are not viable.

 Skintight suits

 Skintight suits, also known as mechanical counterpressure suits or space activity suits, are a proposed design which would use a heavy elastic body stocking to compress the body.
 The head is in a pressurized helmet, but the rest of the body is pressurized only by the elastic effect of the suit.
-This mitigates the constant volume problem, reduces the possibility of a space suit depressurization and gives a very lightweight suit.
+This reduces the possibility of a space suit depressurization and gives a very lightweight suit.
 When not worn, the elastic garments may appear to be that of clothing for a small child.
 These suits may be very difficult to put on and face problems with providing a uniform pressure.
 Most proposals use the body's natural perspiration to keep cool.
 Sweat evaporates readily in vacuum and may desublime or deposit on objects nearby: optics, sensors, the astronaut's visor, and other surfaces.
 The icy film and sweat residue may contaminate sensitive surfaces and affect optical performance.